If you’ve been injured in a personal injury accident, you may be wondering whether you should hire a personal injury lawyer

-You want to be careful on this, however.
-Sometimes your injuries don’t reveal themselves until a few days after the accident.
-So, be sure you wait a reasonable amount of time – and get checked out by your doctor to make sure all is clear – before you enter into any kind of settlement with the insurance company.
+Some cautious in this regard is advisable, however, because sometimes injuries don’t reveal themselves until a few days after an accident.
+So be sure that you wait a reasonable amount of time – and get checked out by your doctor to make sure all is clear – before you enter into any kind of settlement with the insurance company.
 Once you sign a settlement release with them, your rights to pursue further settlement are terminated.

 You have already been offered the full amount of the at-fault party’s insurance policy.

 The person who injured you should carry liability insurance that will cover some or all of your damages.
 When you make a personal injury claim, their insurance company will only pay you from the available insurance policy limits.

 This means that if your damages (medical bills, lost wages and pain and suffering) are more than the insurance limits, you will likely be out of luck.

 So if the insurance company offers you the full policy limits (e.g. if the person who injured you has a $15,000 insurance policy and you’ve been offered the full $15,000 to settle), hiring a lawyer to take your case to trial to get a larger verdict may be futile.